OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 The following is a dedicated pool/provider for this export.
 Do not reuse an unrestricted provider.
 Keep `main` as the protected, trusted deployment/default branch.
-The condition restricts the immutable owner/repository IDs, current repo name, branch, workflow file, and scheduled/manual events.
+The condition restricts the immutable owner/repository IDs, current repo name, branch, workflow file, and push/scheduled/manual events.
+A push must be to `refs/heads/main` in this repository; PR events and other branches remain denied.

 Create the pool **only if it does not exist**: